Tech Tips

 Here is what my fluid looked like---

-My fluid was "sparkling clean" no debris, dirt or rust at all.
+My fluid was "sparkling clean" with no debris, dirt or rust at all.
 After 6

-set to the "full hot position" this is what the last drain of fluid looked
+set to the "full hot position".
+This is what the last drain of fluid looked like.

-When your all done, the radiator cap should be in this position.
+When you're all done, the radiator cap should be in this position.
 The arrows

 (which I highlighted) should be parallel to the vent tube to the overflow tank.

-This insures thet the cap is seated properly.
+This ensures that the cap is seated properly.

 Because my old fluid was so clean I used Dex-Cool (the pink stuff) as the

 refill type.
-A completely empty system will hold about 24 1/2 qts.
+A completely empty system will hold about 24 1/2 quarts.
 I bought

 water.